 If you want to discover all the corners that the town of Lloret de Mar hides, at Rosamar Hotels you will find five hotels located a few meters from Lloret de Mar beach, relatively close to the center of the municipality and the main tourist attractions.

-Rosamar Marítim, Rosamar Garden Resort and Rosamar & Spa hotels are perfect for family trips or trips with children, while Rosamar Es Blau (+16) and Rosamar Maxim (+18) hotels, only for adults, are perfect for trips in partner or with friends.
+Hotel Rosamar Maritim, Hotel Rosamar Garden Resort and Hotel Rosamar & Spa are perfect for trips with family or children, while Hotel Rosamar Es Blau Adults Only +21 and Hotel Rosamar Maxim Adults Only +21, only for adults, are perfect for trips as a couple or with friends.

 Book now at Rosamar Hotels and don't miss anything in Lloret de Mar!